jfly/s4-demo/README.md

 ## Run

-- `python3 -m http.server` - Starts up a webserver accessible at http://localhost:8000
+- `ruby -run -ehttpd . -p8000` - Starts up a webserver accessible at http://localhost:8000

 ## How to compress videos